global-step/twis/README.md

 * Profit!

 ## File structure
-A breif overview of file structure, and some of the files you'll need to edit.
+A brief overview of file structure, and some of the files you'll need to edit.
 ```
 aspire-magazine/
   ├ harp.json